mlpce/bldstlua/README.md

 ## build/vbccbld.sh

-Builds the console program lua.ttp with slinput and tosbindl, and luac.ttp, using the toolchain files configured for vbcc.
+Builds the console program lua.ttp with slinput and tosbindl, luab.ttp and luac.ttp, using the toolchain files configured for vbcc.

 To run the script, first change to the 'build' directory before invoking ./vbccbld.sh.
 The script expects the directory layout